-The University of Lincoln has been successful in gaining the European Commission HR Excellence in Research Award.
-The University became a signatory of the Concordat to Support the Career Development of Researchers in February 2020.
-A copy of the letter publicly committing to the principles and signatory responsibilities of the Concordat, signed by Vice Chancellor Professor Mary Stuart, can be found on the Vitae website.
+The University of Lincoln became a signatory of the Concordat to Support the Career Development of Researchers (otherwise known as the Researcher Development Concordat) in February 2020.
+A copy of the letter publicly committing to the principles and signatory responsibilities of the Concordat can be found on the Researcher Development Concordat website.

-The Concordat to Support the Career Development of Researchers – also known as the Researcher Development Concordat – is an agreement between funders and employers of research staff to improve the employment and support for research careers in UK higher education and benefits the whole community.
+The Concordat to Support the Career Development of Researchers is an agreement between funders and employers of research staff to improve the employment and support for research careers in UK higher education.
 The Concordat not only helps to improve environment and culture within which research is conducted, but also recognises the role of research and innovation in delivering the UK’s industrial and economic strategies.
 The Concordat sets out clear standards that research staff can expect from the institution that employs them, as well as their responsibilities as researchers.